willzittlau/ETFSite/README.md

 # ETF Converter

+***This app is meant for personal/project use only and is not currently meant to be launched publicly outside of localhost.***

 ETF Converter is a simple site which takes csv input from a user's Yahoo Finance data, and returns underlying ETF holdings and the resulting overall exposure to individual companies by using Python.

 ## Installation